 • Great transfer options to Hyatt, United, Southwest, and more

-• TSA Precheck or Global Entry credit
+• TSA Precheck, NEXUS, or Global Entry credit up to $120 every 4 years

-• Priority Pass lounge and restaurant access
+• Priority Pass lounge access

 This card stands out over other premium cards for two main reasons.
-First, it is one of the few cards that still gives you access to Priority Pass experiences (restaurants will be discontinued as of July 1, 2024).
+First, it is one of the few cards that still gives you access to Priority Pass experiences (restaurants were discontinued as of July 1, 2024).
 Most other cards just give access to the lounges but if you frequent an airport with a Priority pass experience, this benefit can be worth a lot to you!
-The travel credit is very easy to use and if you use Instacart, the annual fee is easily made up.
-I also like to use this card to book via Chase’s travel portal.
+Second, the travel credit is very easy to use.
+I also like to use this card to book via Chase Travel℠.
 When you use 10,000 points, you’ll get $150 worth of travel.

+An offer for 75k points ended in June 2024.
 A publicly available online offer for 80,000 points ran in December 2022.

 An offer for 100,000 points ended in 2019.